 Hiya!
-My name is Rach, I'm a Designer, Printmaker, and Art Fellow.
+My name is Rach, I'm a printmaker and illustrator based in Shropshire.

 Within my practice, I aim to make no sense!
 It's all about fun and celebrating the nonsensical.

 I use processes such as stamping, letterpress, linocut, ceramics, and collage.
-I am also a big big big fan of Comedy and Podcasts.
+I am also a big fan of comedy, music and podcasts.

 If you would like to purchase any work or contact me about commissions, you can email me or message me on Instagram.